 • Arriving in Villanueva and The Grotto

-Day hike in town, with a sudden downpour.
-Hiked across the Pecos to an overlook to photograph clearing storm at sunset.
-Hiked up to grotto for view overlooking town.
+We walked around town to make pictures, but were set upon by a sudden downpour.
+Later, we hiked across the Pecos at Villaneuva State Park to an overlook to photograph clearing storm at sunset.
+Finally, we hiked up to grotto for view overlooking town.

 • Fort Union and Capulin Volcano

-Fort Union National Monument.
-We had it almost entirely to ourselves.
+We had Fort Union National Monument almost entirely to ourselves.
 We bypassed the campy exhibits and concentrated on photographing the ruins against a perfect morning sky.
 The shapes reminded us of Stonehenge.
 On to Capulin Volcano National Monument: excellent views of the Folsom volcano field.
 Nice hike.
-Later, Cimarron Canyon: five minutes of success, then rain.
+Later in Cimarron Canyon, five minutes of success at the Palisades were followed by rain.

 • Pecos National Monument, Puyé Cliff Dwellings, and Chama Valley

-Pecos National Monument; bad light, didn’t shoot much.
-Nice drive up into the Pecos Wilderness Area.
-Next stop: Puyé Cliff Dwellings; shot some nice stuff, and nice climbs and hikes.
-In the afternoon, drove the legendary Chama Valley; made a few decent images before a thunderstorm ruined our light.
+At Pecos National Monument, the light was muted and the view cluttered, so we didn’t shoot much.
+We made a nice drive up into the Pecos Wilderness Area.
+Next stop: Puyé Cliff Dwellings; where we shot some nice stuff, and made nice ladder climbs and hikes.
+In the afternoon, we drove the legendary Chama Valley.
+It made a few decent images before a thunderstorm ruined our light.

 At Puyé, I guessed a woman’s camera’s date of manufacture on the first try.
 It was a 1970 Nikkormat FTn.